-Bachelor’s Degree in real estate, finance, business, city planning, or economics or related field; or an equivalent combination of education and comparable work experience.
+Bachelor’s degree in real estate, finance, business, city planning, or economics; or an equivalent combination of education and comparable work experience.

-Minimum five (5) years’ progressively responsible work experience relevant to commercial real estate development, finance, investment modeling, or underwriting.
+Minimum five (5) years progressively responsible work experience relevant to affordable housing tax credit development, underwriting, investment modeling, finance, and/or asset management.

-Minimum two (2) years progressively responsible work experience relevant to the management functions of supervising and coaching direct reports, strategic planning, and budgeting.
+Minimum two (2) years progressively responsible work experience relevant to the management functions of supervising and coaching direct reports, operational planning, and budgeting.

 Knowledge, Skills, and Abilities

 This position is based out of CAHEC’s corporate office in Raleigh, NC.
-Certain objectives require working on-site at various locations, or properties, within CAHEC’s investment portfolio.
-Some professional training opportunities and attending industry conferences may also require travel.
+Travel, typically by either commercial airline or automobile, is required for at least 30% of this position.
+Certain objectives require working on-site at various locations, such as properties in CAHEC’s investment portfolio, and some professional training opportunities may also require travel.